Single-Step Parity Check Gate Set for Quantum Error Correction: Analyzing the XX Parity Check Circuit from Experimental Data in the Context of QEC

-The value $P_I$ is the perfection rate for the whole circuit and it represents the final succession rate after all of the accumulated errors in the widget.
-The important point is, that $P_I$ is not just the multiplication of perfection rates $p_i$.
-The cancellation terms also contribute to $P_I$ since $X \otimes X = I $, $Y \otimes Y = I$ and $Z \otimes Z = I$.
-We will call $P_I$ as the perfection rate of the widget. \end{enumerate}

-\subsection{Analyzing the XX Parity Check Circuit from Experimental Data in the Context of QEC}
+\section{Analyzing the XX Parity Check Circuit from Experimental Data in the Context of QEC}

+Assessments of hardware systems have primarily focused on single- and two-qubit gate fidelities, assuming fidelity reflects operational perfection.
+However, fidelity is a numerical representation lacking information on error type, and it doesn't correspond to gate error rates.
+In QEC, we analyze errors using stochastic Pauli channels, focusing on error types and values for 1- and 2-qubit gates instead of relying on gate fidelities.
+Furthermore, relying solely on the error values for these gates is insufficient to determine the total circuit error rate and, consequently, the overall circuit perfection rate due to error propagation in the circuit.

+Here we numerically demonstrate (to the best of our knowledge, for the first time) the loss in the circuit by calculating the perfection rate at each step when utilizing one-body measurement ($M_{pp1}$) with 1- and 2-qubit gates, based on experimental data.
+The detailed explanation of the perfection rate calculation, including a comprehensive tutorial~\ref{Mpp1}, is available in the appendices.
+Our algorithm~\ref{algorithm} allows experimentalists to directly map the gates used in their systems to thresholds derived for a broad-class of QEC codes.

-In this part of the study, we use data from~\cite{M_dzik_2022} to show how the output perfection rate decreases for $XX$ parity check circuit which is the smallest parity check measurement that we can use to implement a topological error correcting code.
-This study showcases the universal quantum logic operations performed on a silicon nanoelectronic device utilizing a pair of ion-implanted 31P donor nuclei.
-This device, consisting of two phosphorus and one electron system, is henceforth referred to as the `2P1e' device.
+In this section, we use data from~\cite{M_dzik_2022} to show how the output perfection rate decreases for $XX$ parity check circuit which is the smallest parity check measurement that we can use to implement a topological error correcting code.
+This study showcases the universal quantum logic operations performed on a silicon nanoelectronic device utilizing a pair of ion-implanted $^{31}$P donor nuclei.
+This device, consisting of two phosphorus nuclei and one electron spin system, is henceforth referred to as the `2P1e' device.
 Researchers precisely characterized the quantum operations by using Gate Set Tomography~\cite{Greenbaum_2015}\cite{Nielsen_2021}.
 They achieved one-qubit gates with average gate fidelities up to 99.95(2)\%, two-qubit gates with an average gate fidelity of 99.37(11)\% and two-qubit preparation/measurement fidelities of 98.95(4)\%.
 These results indicate that nuclear spins in silicon are close to the performance required by fault-tolerant quantum processors.
-This work presents the best result in the field in terms of the fidelity of the operations on these qubits.\\ Here, we will demonstrate, for the first time, the decrease in the perfection rate of the parity check circuit when utilizing one-body measurement ($M_{pp1}$) with 1- and 2-qubit gates.
+Figure~\ref{fig:xx} shows the decrease of perfection rate for the \textit{XX} parity check measurement which is constructed by the circuit based model.
+Another important point is the identity gates.
+When we apply a single qubit gate on a multi-qubit circuit, the qubits which have no applied gate should stay stable and this is represented by identity gates.
+Identity gates are also as important as other single-qubit gates since they contribute to the errors.